ixbidie/psoc-lib-tone/README.md

-# psoc-lib-tone
+# PSoC Tone

-Component for the PSoC family which controls piezo buzzers
+Component for the PSoC family which controls piezo buzzers.